minerllabs/minerl/docs/source/environments/index.rst

 .. warning::

-    The following basic environments are NOT part of the 2021 MineRL Diamond and BASALT competitions!
+    The following Basic Environments are NOT part of the MineRL Diamond and BASALT competitions!

-    Feel free to use them for exploration but note that MineRL Diamond competition agents may only be trained on `MineRL Diamond Competition environments`_.
+    Feel free to use them for personal exploration, but note that competitions agents may only be trained on their corresponding competition environments.

 .. exec::